-7. MOHFW will screen each Bank and/or pool funded development and construction activity to identify potential safeguards issues and impacts associated with the physical works, in order to determine applicability of the social safeguard policies of GOB and the DPs and prepare and implement the required impact mitigation plans.
-Where adverse impacts cannot be avoided entirely, MOHFW will select, design and implement the physical facilities development under HPNSDP in accordance with the following:

-Guidelines for Land Acquisition & Resettlement (Section B): Contains principles, policies and guidelines for obtaining private land on donation; direct purchase from landowners; private land acquisition and use of public lands; impact mitigation and mitigation measures; and implementation and monitoring arrangements for mitigation plans; etc.
+- 12. MOHFW will screen each development and construction activity to identify potential safeguards issues and impacts associated with the physical works, in order to determine applicability of the social safeguard policies of GOB and the DPs and prepare and implement the required impact mitigation plans (a Screening Form is provided in Annex A1).
+Where adverse impacts cannot be avoided entirely, MOHFW will select, design and implement the physical facilities development under the programs in accordance with the following guidelines: - Guidelines for Land Acquisition & Resettlement: Contains principles, policies and guidelines for obtaining private land on donation, direct purchase from landowners, acquisition, and use of public lands, and impact mitigation; mitigation measures; and implementation and monitoring arrangements for mitigation plans (Section B); and - Framework for Indigenous Peoples Plan: Contains principles and guidelines to identify and deal with adverse impacts on IPs, and a consultation framework for adoption of culturally and socio-economically appropriate mitigation and development measures, where development and construction activities would adversely affect them (Section C).